Bornholm/corpus/README.md

   ghcr.io/bornholm/corpus:latest
 ```

-Then open your browser in http://localhost:3002, default credentials are `corpus` / `corpus`.
+Then open http://localhost:3002 in your browser, default credentials are `corpus` / `corpus`.

 **Examples**